senaimustafa98/node-random-color-generator/README.md

 # node-random-color-generator
-this project will be a random color generator with the option to also generate a color by specifying the hue and the luminosity of it.
+This project will be a random color generator with the option to also generate a color by specifying the hue and the luminosity of it.

+## Some examples: